Spinor Bose-Einstein condensates: Topological excitations

 As in the case of a scalar BEC, vortices in the polar phase are classified by integers.
 However, due to the $\mathbb{Z}_2$ discrete symmetry, the minimum unit of circulation is one-half of the usual value of $h/M$, as discussed in Sec.~\ref{sec:vortex_spin1polar}.

-In a similar manner, we may expect that the uniaxial, biaxial, and cyclic phases in spin-2 spinor BECs can support various types of vortices due to the discrete symmetry, as discussed in Sec.~\ref{sec:Vortices}.
+In a similar manner, we can calculate the fundamental groups of the order-parameter manifolds for the uniaxial nematic, biaxial nematic, and cyclic phases of spin-2 spinor BECs.
+The obtained fundamental groups indicate the existence of various types of vortices due to the discrete symmetry~\cite{Makela2003,Makela2006}.
 Some of them have fractional circulations, and some others have no mass circulation.

-The topological charge can be expressed algebraically as a functional of the order-parameter field.
-The topological charge corresponding to $\pi_1(S^1)$ can be expressed as a line integral of the velocity field.
+The classification of vortices in spin-3 BECs using the homotopy theory is given in Ref.~\cite{Barnett2007}.
+Different from spin-1 BECs, some phases in spin-2 and 3 BECs support non-Abelian vortices as discussed in the next subsection.